forever9teen/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that convert a string to an integer.

-Prototype: int _atoi(char *s);

-The number in the string can be preceded by an infinite number of characters

-You need to take into account all the - and + signs before the number

-If there are no numbers in the string, the function must return 0
+Create a program that generates random valid passwords for the program 101-crackme.

-You are not allowed to use long
+You are allowed to use the standard library

-You are not allowed to declare new variables of “type” array

-You are not allowed to hard-code special values

-We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.
+You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests)

+man srand, rand, time

+gdb and objdump can help